 1) Regift new electronic items you were gifted to someone else you feel could use them.
 Just because you received an electronic gift from someone, doesn’t mean you have to turn away the items you already own that are in perfectly good working condition.

-1) Give it to a thrift shop to resell, assuming it’s working.
+2) Give your old electronics to a thrift shop to resell, assuming it’s working.
 Double your karma by choosing a store with a charitable beneficiary.
 Ensure any personal information on a computer or other device is removed completely.

 4) DO NOT throw old/ broken electronics into your garbage or recycling bin.
 Have your e-waste properly recycled.
 It can be broken down to be reused via one of the e-waste collection depots in Manitoba.
 Note that some collection sites offer additional services for a fee, such as data destruction or home pick-up.